MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 12. Select the warehouse and on the screen that appears, select **Open** from the top menu bar.

 13. When the warehouse view appears, click on the **Date** table to view it's rows.
+The rows are viewable because the user still has read access to the warehouse because ReadData permissions were applied by using item permissions on the warehouse.

 ## Apply OneLake data access roles within a Lakehouse